 She was copyeditor of the peer-reviewed academic journal California Italian Studies (2011 - 2017).
 She also acted as a localization specialist and music expert at a Fortune-100 technology company in Cupertino, CA (2015 - 2016).

-As a language and culture expert and educator, Marina taught courses on cinema, literature, and music at UC Berkeley, and she developed and taught original curricula that integrate culture and language teaching with music and theater performance.
+As a language and culture expert and educator, Marina taught courses on cinema, literature, and music at UC Berkeley, and she developed and taught original curricula that integrate culture and language teaching with music and artistic performance.

 Marina was part of the organizing committee of the First International Conferences on Film and Media at UC Berkeley, and collaborated with the senior curators at the Berkeley Art Museum Pacific Film Archive.
 She has conducted historiographical research on a wide range of cultural expressions, from sound in post-Katrina New Orleans to folk music in Southern Italy.